Life Theater

-The Life Theater, which was later known as the Teofilo Villonco Building, was an Art Deco movie theater located Quiapo, Manila.
-It was designed by Pablo Antonio.
+The Life Theater, which was later known as the Teofilo Villonco Building, was an Art Deco movie theater located #533 Quezon Blvd., Quiapo, Manila.
+It was designed by Ar.
+Pablo S. Antonio, Sr..
 During its operational years as a movie theater, the Life Theater was reserved for blockbuster movies due to its large audience capacity and air conditioning system.
-The building is owned by Remy Villonco of Malabon, son of Dr. Teofilo Villonco, whose family is involved in the theater industry.
+The T. Villonco Building is owned by Remy Villonco of Malabon, son of Dr. Teofilo Villonco, whose family is involved in the theater industry.